Hasbro Logo

 News & Resources

 We continuously monitor and address labor and human rights issues, both within our direct workforce and our supply chain.
 We evaluate our supply chain for modern slavery risks, conduct ongoing in-depth supplier assessments for new and existing factories and implement thorough due diligence measures to address new global risks, such as institutional forced labor supported by governments or other actors.
-These reviews cover all aspects of the supply chain including health and safety, forced labor, child labor and other legal requirements and industry expectations.
+These reviews cover health and safety, forced labor, child labor and other legal requirements and industry expectations.

 We are keenly aware of the risks of modern slavery and forced labor in the global supply chain and have well-defined policies and due diligence processes to identify and remediate any instances of non-compliance, as well as a dedicated global Ethical Sourcing team.
-In keeping with our commitment to act with integrity, our policies help to ensure that there is no slavery or human trafficking in any part of our business or supply chains and set clear expectations for our suppliers.
+In keeping with our commitment to act with integrity and to respect the rights of our stakeholders, our policies help to ensure that we have strong frameworks to enable us to assess and address modern slavery risks in our business and supply chains and to set clear expectations for our suppliers.

 Our relevant policies include:

-Hasbro’s Global Business Ethics Principles (HGBEP) and the Responsible Business Alliance (RBA) Code of Conduct, guide our human rights and ethical sourcing practices within our global supply chain.
-The HGBEP standard has been approved by Hasbro senior management and the Board of Directors, is updated regularly and is communicated to the company’s suppliers prior to starting any sourcing relationship as well as continually through our audit and remediation process.
-The Hasbro Global Business Ethics Principles are mandatory for all facilities involved in the manufacturing of our products and stipulates very clearly:
+Hasbro’s Global Business Ethics Principles (HGBEP) and the Responsible Business Alliance (RBA) Code of Conduct guide our human rights and ethical sourcing practices within our global supply chain.
+The HGBEP standard has been approved by Hasbro’s Executive Leadership Team and the Board of Directors, is updated regularly and is communicated to the Company’s suppliers prior to starting any sourcing relationship as well as continually through our audit and remediation process.
+Facilities involved in the manufacturing of our products are required to abide by the HGBEP, which stipulate very clearly:

 Forced Labor - The use of forced, bonded, prison, indentured or compulsory labor in the production or manufacture of Hasbro products is prohibited.
 This includes modern forms of slavery, human trafficking, compulsory overtime or withholding personal papers, work permits, personal identification, or compensation.
 It is prohibited for factories to allow or require workers to pay employer or labor agent recruitment or other fees to obtain their employment.
 Workers shall not be subject to unreasonable restrictions of movement.”